-- Be a U.S. Citizen. - Earn a High School Diploma with a minimum cumulative grade point average of 2.0 on a 4.0 scale. - Have a minimum combined SAT score of 920 (ROTC scholarship)/850 (non-scholarship) or composite ACT score of 19 (ROTC scholarship)/17 (non-scholarship).
-The student must submit official scores. - Meet height and weight standards for entrance into Advanced ROTC program. - Pass a standard Army physical examination. - Have one of the following levels of military knowledge: - a.
+- Be a U.S. Citizen. - Earn a High School Diploma or equivalent (GED).
+A minimum cumulative grade point average of 2.5 (ROTC Scholarship/2.0 (non-scholarship) on a 4.0 scale. - Have a minimum combined SAT score of 920 (ROTC scholarship)/850 (non-scholarship) or composite ACT score of 19 (ROTC scholarship)/17 (non-scholarship).
+The student must submit official scores. - Meet medical standards for entrance into Advanced ROTC program. - Meet height and weight standards for entrance into Advanced ROTC program. - Pass a standard Army physical examination. - Have one of the following levels of military knowledge: - a.
 Complete the Leaders Training Course at Fort Knox, KY prior to enrollment at GMC. - b.
 Complete Basic Training and/or AIT though Active or Reserve component training. - c.
 Have completed three years of High School JROTC.